rennydoig/ssc22-case-comp/README.md

   * ANOVA between the nearby regions?

 ### 3. Model performance
 * We can use 'leave-the-latest-out'.
-Fit our models using t to T-1 data, and test the model performance on the 2021-Q4 data.
+Fit our models using t to T-1 data, and test the model performance on the 2021-Q4 data

----

-(28 March 2022)
-* Each member tries a forecasting model using data aggregated by DAUID, CDUID